Success for Uber’s direct loan despite driverless fatality

 Macquarie, which is nonregulated and therefore not subject to the leveraged lending guidance, is funding some of the loan that will be assigned to CLO accounts.
 Cortland Capital Market Services is the administrative agent.

+(This version of the story corrects Morgan Stanley’s role in 2018 deal)

-Reporting by Andrew Berlin; Editing by Tessa Walsh
+Reporting by Andrew Berlin; Editing by Tessa Walsh; Additional reporting by Kristen Haunss